 What’s a footballer to do after hanging up the boots?
-For the 2006 Italian Champions, the gigs vary from management, coaching, and in some rare cases, still playing (looking at you Gigi).
-Let’s look at where ‘s World Cup winners stand today.
+For the 2006 Italian World Cup champions, the gigs vary from management, coaching, and media to, in some rare cases, still playing (well, until recently—looking at you, Gigi).
+Let’s look at where Italy‘s golden generation stands in 2025.

 Gianluigi Buffon